 Whether you release one American shad fry or 1,000 your students will have hands-on activities that will help them learn about food webs, river basins, mapping activities, water quality, and river flow rates.
 There are several extension activities where students can expand their learning and earn a certificate, or find their ecological footprint.

 The American shad is a migratory fish that used to be prevalent in all river systems in North Carolina.
 The fish spawns in freshwaters and lives most of its life in the ocean.
-As you will learn, it is a very important part of the food chain in North Carolina.
+As you will learn, it is a very important part of the food web in North Carolina.
 And, American shad played a significant role in the survival of the indigenous people, and the first settlers to the New World.

 Applications for the Shad in the Classroom are available in the fall.
 Please contact Melissa Dowland (firstname.lastname@example.org or 919.707.9898) if you are interested in applying to be a part of this program.

 The Museum was recognized with the U.S. Fish and Wildlife Service Southeast Regional Director’s Conservation Award for its role in the program.
 Award Press Release

 - What Is It - A description of the program including provided materials and required commitment